Account settings and security

 *April 6th, 2023*

-With the end of the beta program incoming, the payment integration has been activated, which means no more unlimited usage on the free plan!
-We spent most of this week making sure the billing system was working as expected, and that monitoring events are reported fairly every month.
+With the end of the beta program incoming, the payment integration has been activated, which means no more unlimited usage on the free plan.
+Most of this week went into making sure the billing system was working as expected, and that monitoring events are reported fairly every month.

 ## Incidents on performance chart